 OneForex is the newest addition to OneAcademy.
 It is an unique training program for individuals who want to enter the world of the Forex market and learn its secrets.
 Designed by top professionals, it will take you step-by-step, level by level, through all you need to become a real Forex trader!
 Check out our educational packages here and find which one is the best fit for you!

 In order to participate and start learning how to become a knowledgable and successful trader, you must first choose one of our various educational packages, which can found here.
 Once you've found the package that is right for you, click 'GET PACKAGE' and log in to your OneLife account, then complete the purchase for the package you chose.
 After you have bought your package, you will receive all the details you need to access the educational content in OneAcademy as well as the educational account from our partner, SmartHub Ltd!

-SmartHub Ltd is the official broker partner of the OneForex program.
+SmartHub Ltd is the official broker and partner of the OneForex program.
 SmartHub Ltd is a licensed and regulated FOREX broker by the Vanuatu Financial Services Commission with license number 40255.
-SmartHub has been chosen because it povides competetive trading conditions for its clients.
-As partner of the program SmartHub Ltd will open an educational account for all participants who enrolled in the OneForex program.
+SmartHub has been chosen because it provides competetive trading conditions for its clients.
+As a partner of the program, SmartHub Ltd will open an educational account for all participants who enrolled in the OneForex program.
 The account size depends on the package chosen by the client and the T&C of the program.
-For more information about SmartHub Ltd please visit www.smarthubfx.com
+For more information about SmartHub Ltd, please visit SmartHubFx.com.